 - 1. an 'entity credit risk assessment', to be undertaken by the DMAC Secretariat; and - 2. a 'project assessment', to be undertaken by the DMAC Secretariat.

-A prospective Beneficiary must provide the DMAC Secretariat with the 'required proposal information' (refer to section 6.1.3 of these Guidelines) to facilitate the proposal assessment.
+A sub-national entity must provide the DMAC Secretariat with the 'required proposal information' (refer to section 6.1.3 of these Guidelines) to facilitate the proposal assessment.

 6.1.1.
 Entity credit risk assessment